Linear Viscoelastic Properties of the Vertex Model for Epithelial Tissues: Introduction

-The vertex model~(VM)~\cite{nagai2001dynamic,farhadifar2007influence,fletcher2014vertex} and more recent, closely related self-propelled Voronoi models~(SPV)~\cite{bi2016motility,barton2017active} have played an important role in modeling mechanics of epithelial tissues since they account for the shapes of individual cells and provide a link to cellular processes, such as cell-cell adhesion, cell motility, and mitosis~\cite{fletcher2014vertex}.
+The vertex model~\cite{nagai2001dynamic,farhadifar2007influence,fletcher2014vertex} and more recent, closely related Voronoi models~\cite{bi2016motility,barton2017active,huang2021shear} have played an important role in modeling mechanics of epithelial tissues since they account for the shapes of individual cells and provide a link to cellular processes, such as cell-cell adhesion, cell motility, and mitosis~\cite{fletcher2014vertex}.
 These geometric models are also able to capture the solid to fluid transition and demonstrate rich and unusual nonlinear mechanical behavior~\cite{moshe2018geometric,popovic2020inferring}.
-While the mechanical properties of the VM and SPV have been extensively studied, most works to date focused on the long-time behavior, e.g., by studying the quasistatic shear modulus~\cite{bi2015density}, effective diffusion constant of cells that is related to the viscosity of tissues~\cite{bi2016motility}, and correlations between a structural property called ``softness'' and the likelihood of topological rearrangements of cells~\cite{tah2021quantifying}.
-The rheological properties of the VM that cover a broad range of time scales, however, have not yet been systematically explored.
-In this paper, we present a detailed study of the rheology of the VM by studying its response to applied oscillatory shear and bulk deformations of small amplitude, i.e., in the linear response regime.
+While the mechanical properties of the vertex and Voronoi models have been extensively studied, most works to date focused on the long-time behavior.
+These include studies of the quasistatic shear modulus~\cite{bi2015density}, effective diffusion constant of cells related to the tissue viscosity~\cite{bi2016motility}, correlations between a structural property called ``softness'' and the likelihood of topological rearrangements of cells~\cite{tah2021quantifying}, and steady state flow profiles around a sphere dragged through the tissue~\cite{sanematsu20213d}.
+The rheological properties of the vertex model that cover a broad range of timescales, however, have not yet been systematically explored.
+In this paper, we model the response of a model epithelial tissue adhered to a substrate by studying the response of the regular hexagonal and disordered cell configurations in the vertex model (see Fig.~\ref{fig:Snapshot}) to applied oscillatory shear and bulk deformations of small amplitude, i.e., in the linear response regime.
 We measured the response stresses and used them to compute the storage and loss moduli in both the solid and fluid phases.
-We show that the dynamical response of the VM can be fitted to standard spring-dashpot viscoelastic models over seven decades in the driving frequency and that the solid-fluid transition can be tuned by applying pre-deformation to the system.
-Thus we argue that the VM makes a suitable basis for studies of tissue dynamics beyond the quasistatic limit.
+We show that the dynamical response of the vertex model can be fitted to standard spring-dashpot viscoelastic models over seven decades in the driving frequency and that the solid-fluid transition can be tuned by applying pre-deformation to the system.
+Thus we argue that the vertex model makes a suitable basis for studies of dynamics of epithelial tissues beyond the quasistatic limit.